ptomulik/github-list-releases-action/README.md

 String used to filter retrieved releases by tag\_name.

-Select releases whose tag names match given criteria.
-The parameter may be set to a specific name, may be a regular expression (possibly with flags) or may be missing or empty to allow any name (the same may be achieved by name to ``*``).
+Selects releases certain tag name(s).
+The parameter may be set to a specific name, may be a regular expression (possibly with flags) or may be missing or empty to allow any name (the same may be achieved by setting ``name: '*'``).

 ### draft